zecend/NeverEndland/README.md

 # neverendland.github.io
-it's a web site for me. or u can call it blog.
+it's a website. or u can call it blog.